l1h3r/ptab/IMPLEMENTATION.md

 }
 ```

-We increment `next_id` to get a candidate slot, then attempt to reserve
-it by swapping in a marker value.
-If the slot was already reserved by
-another thread, we try the next one.
+Increment `next_id` to get a candidate slot, then attempt to reserve it by swapping in a marker value.
+If already reserved by another thread, try the next slot.

-The value we swap out becomes the new abstract index for this entry.
-This value encodes both the concrete slot and its generation.
-When the
-slot is later freed and reallocated, it will receive a higher abstract
+The swapped-out value becomes the new abstract index for this entry, encoding both concrete slot and generation.
+When later freed and reallocated, it receives a higher abstract index.
-index.

 ### 3. Initialize the Entry

-The caller's initialization function runs, writing the value into a
-heap-allocated box.
-This happens after we have the index but before
-the entry is visible in the table, allowing the stored value to
-contain its own index.
+The caller's initialization function runs, writing the value into a heap-allocated box.
+This happens after obtaining the index but before the entry becomes visible, allowing the stored value to contain its own index.

 ### 4. Publish